topherbullock/garden-runc-release/docs/rootless-containers.md

 ```

 As shown above, `gdn` is configurable and extensible via plugins.
 At the moment `gdn` provides
 a plugin interface for image and network management.
+The image plugin is fulfilled by `grootfs` and
+the image plugin is fulfilled by `/bin/true`.

 ## Step 3: Create a container

-The `gaol` CLI can be used to interact with the `gdn` server.
+**NB**: The commands from Step 3 onwards can be run as any user.

 ```
 gaol create -n my-rootless-container -r docker:///busybox